 When I started with the nonprofit Phoenix House right out of college, I was an idealist.
 I pursued any program and every grant that would help our clients.
 I believed success would come from the quantity of grants submitted.
 Now, with nearly three decades of experience, I am much more of a pragmatist.
-I realized that you cannot chase every opportunity, but yet, you also need to be open to possibilities.
+I realized that you cannot chase every opportunity, and yet, you need to be open to possibilities.
 Either way, you need a system to ensure that you are practical about the pursuit and focused on results over effort.

 - Third, evaluate mission impact – such as alignment, impact and reach (often found in your logic model).
-We have found that an A-F score is the easiest way to produce a relative assessment.
+We have found that an A-C score is the easiest way to produce a relative assessment.

 - Fourth, plot on the matrix with financial return on the horizontal and mission impact on the vertical.